TvoroG/pytest-lazy-fixture/README.md

 License
 -------

-Distributed under the terms of the `MIT` license, "pytest-fixture-mark" is free and open source software
+Distributed under the terms of the `MIT` license, "pytest-lazy-fixture" is free and open source software

 Issues